scality/Arsenal/CONTRIBUTING.md

  get out of sync with the code itself.

- * [17.7](#17.7) No commented code shall find its way to the codebase, as it is an useless visual clutter, that holds no meaning most of the time, and is often outdated when it has a meaning.
+ * [17.7](#17.7) No commented code shall find its way to the codebase, as it is useless visual clutter with limited meaning most of the time, and is often outdated when it has a meaning.
 Prefer using `TODO` markers within comments to explain something instead.